Winnie (Amy Burton) & Chief Inspector Heat (Jason Papowitz) – March 18, 2011, The Kaye Playhouse, New York City, Center for Contemporary Opera

 “… not a single player was poorly cast.
 Similarly, the orchestra … performed with polish and sophistication under the direction of Sara Jobin.” — Opera News

-The Secret Agent is an opera in 2 acts, on a libretto by J. D. McClatchy (based on the novel and play by Joseph Conrad).
-The opera was commissioned by The Center for Contemporary Opera, Long Leaf Opera, and San Antonio Opera and had its first performance on March 18, 2011 at the Sylvia and Danny Kaye Playhouse, New York.
+The Secret Agent was ommissioned by The Center for Contemporary Opera, Long Leaf Opera, and San Antonio Opera, the opera is based on the novel by Joseph Conrad, and had its first performance on March 18, 2011 at the Sylvia and Danny Kaye Playhouse, New York.

 Director: Sam Helfrich